Can You Weld at Home? Basic Considerations

 Is it legal to weld at your home?

 In most areas, you can legally weld at your home.
 However, you should check with the local authorities to know what they require before you start.
-This way, you will know all the relative laws so you will be legally protected if you even find yourself in trouble.
+This way, you will know all the relative laws, so you will be legally protected if you ever find yourself in trouble.

 Before you start welding at home, do some research on the following topics:

-- If you need a license, and if so, how much will it cost you.
+- If you need a license, and if so, at what cost.

 - Rental agreements that might not allow you to weld at home.